Clarkes Gambit FAQs

 -

-Please book your own accommodation in Nelligen or another nearby centre according to what you like.
 A recommended list of gear on your bike would include:

 Cycling apparel including Helmet, gloves, glasses